 I want to do llb directly in uk after 12th.Is it a good option?Do international lawyers have difficulty practicing law in uk?

-Asked by Rida about 1 year ago
+Asked by Rida over 2 years ago

 Tax Manager specializing in Expatriate US taxation and global mobility processes.